Browse by Medical Category

-Physicians in the Lung Radiofrequency Ablation Program in Massachusetts General Hospital's Division of Thoracic Surgery bring expertise in radiofrequency ablation (RFA) for patients with early-stage lung cancer who are deemed non-surgical candidates.
-Patients who choose Mass General for RFA receive specialized care at a world-renowned institution with an outstanding reputation.
+Physicians in the Lung Ablation Program at Massachusetts General Hospital are subspecialized Thoracic Radiologists and Thoracic Surgeons with expertise in radiofrequency ablation (RFA), microwave ablation (MWA) and cryoablation.
+Eligible patients include those with lung metastases, as well as early-stage or recurrent lung cancer from whom ablation is deemed more beneficial than resection or radiation.
+Patients who choose Mass General for lung ablation receive specialized care at a world-renowned institution with an outstanding reputation.